 The scores for the four green growth dimensions for 2020 are presented in maps in Figure 5.
 Social inclusion has the most number of countries with very high scores, 40 (23%) of the 175 countries with scores for this dimension.
-These 40 countries represent 32.90 million m2 land area and 1,126.37 million people.
+These 40 countries represent 32.90 million m land area and 1,126.37 million people.
 Many of these countries are found in Europe and North America.
 Minority of the countries (38%) have high scores for social inclusion.
 Twenty-nine countries with low scores and three countries with very low scores are mainly found in the African region.

 In contrast to social inclusion, green economic opportunities dimension has the most number of countries with very low scores, 42 (35%) of the 119 countries with scores for this dimension.
 These countries are found across all regions.
-Almost half of the countries, which represent 76.18 million m2 land area and 3,862.71 million people, have low scores for green economic opportunities.
+Almost half of the countries, which represent 76.18 million m land area and 3,862.71 million people, have low scores for green economic opportunities.
 No country has reached high or very high scores for this dimension.
 Moreover, among the four dimensions, green economic opportunities dimension has the least number of countries with scores.
 The scores for only 119 countries can be computed due to lack of data for the indicators in this dimension.

 The maps of scores for efficient and sustainable resource use and natural capital protection dimensions have some similarities, with most countries having high and moderate scores (Figure 5).
 However, there are more countries with very high scores in natural capital protection than in efficient and sustainable resource use.
-The nine countries with very high scores for the former dimension are all found in Europe and cover only small land area of about 1 million m2.
+The nine countries with very high scores for the former dimension are all found in Europe and cover only small land area of about 1 million m.
 Majority of the countries have high scores for natural capital protection, 117 (60%) of the 195 countries with scores for this dimension.
-These countries represent a significant amount of land area, 59.19 million m2, with increasing level of protection of natural resources.
-The countries with high scores in natural capital protection are found across all regions.
-In contrast to natural capital protection, there are more countries with moderate rather than high scores for efficient and sustainable resource use dimension.
-Out of 165 countries with scores for this dimension, 90 (54%) countries have moderate scores and only 59 (36%) countries have high scores.
-These countries cover a combined land area of 111.99 million m2 where 6,501.47 million people are living.
-The three countries with very low scores for efficient and sustainable resource use are found
+These countries represent a significant amount of

 For 2020, there are 119 countries with scores for the Green Growth Index, with 25 countries in Africa, 20 countries in the Americas, 35 countries in Asia, 36 countries in Europe, and only three in Oceania (Figure 6).
-About 61% of the countries are in the middle range, between 40 and 60 (moderate performance), covering about 59.17 million m2 land area and 3,953.98 million people.
+About 61% of the countries are in the middle range, between 40 and 60 (moderate performance), covering about 59.17 million m land area and 3,953.98 million people.
 Forty-one countries reached a high score between 60 and 80 in 2020, mostly in Europe.
 There are only six countries with low scores, which are mainly from Africa and Asia.
 While there are no countries with very low scores in 2020, none has also received a very high score.
 Sweden, located in Northern Europe, has the highest Green Growth Index with a score of 78.87, which is still further away from reaching the sustainability target of 100.
 The lowest score of 35.72 is attributed to Niger in Western Africa.
 Despite no score reaching a very high level, the Green Growth Index generally increased worldwide from 2010 to 2020.
 Out of 119 ranked countries, 85 experienced a moderate increase in Index scores of about 10% from 2010 to 2020.
-They represent 77.41 million m2 land area and 5,940.75 million people.
+They represent 77.41 million m land area and 5,940.75 million people.
 Only 12 countries showed a high increase in scores between 10% and 20% during the same period.
 A decline in green growth performance was experienced by 20 countries with scores of up to -10%.
 Only one country showed a score below -10%, which is Panama in Central America (Chapter 2.2 Dashboards).